-This subject (as an alternative to 90.832 Legal Theory) forms part of the compulsory core of the LLB an BJuris degree courses with respect to students who entered the Faculty in 1981 and thereafter Students are required to take one of these two subjects to fulfill compulsory requirements and are permitted to take the other as an elective.
+90.832 and 90.882 form part of the compulsory core of the LLB and BJuris degree courses with respect to students who entered the Faculty in 1981 or later.
+Students are required to take one of these two subjects to fulfil compulsory requirements and are permitted to take the other as an elective.
 For intakes earlier than 1981, it is an elective only.